 - Understand the distinctions between ethics and values;

-Become familiar with the 6 principles of Prevention Ethics;
+- Become familiar with the 6 principles of Prevention Ethics; and

 Julie Yerkes, EdM, CPS, is the Parent Education Coordinator at the NH Teen Institute, where she provides strength-based prevention programming to the parents of preteens and teens across the state of NH.
 In addition, Julie supports TIs various programming for youth.
 For over 20 years, Julie has supported adolescents, parents, teachers, and youth workers in a variety of capacities: as a traditional classroom teacher, school counselor, community program manager, and school administrator.
 Julie has taught middle and high school English in VT, NH, and CA, taught English to International students at the New England School of English in Cambridge, MA, managed the Civic Education Programs at the New Hampshire Institute of Politics at Saint Anselm College in Manchester, NH, and directed the School of Creative and Performing Arts, with campuses in LA, NYC, and Burlington, VT.
 Julie develops creative programming to connect families, schools and communities to best support the healthy development of our youth.